Landaluce/Texter/docs/EXTENDING_COMMANDS.md

 * Thoroughly test your new command type.
 * Update the project's documentation to reflect the new functionality.

-By following these steps, you can effectively extend Speech to Action's capabilities!
+By following these steps, you can effectively extend Texter's capabilities!